reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/tutorials/extensions/creating-an-extension.md

 ### Step 4: Add the get command

-The `commands` section is an array containing all of the commands.
-You can add any

 In this step, we'll be adding a single command called `get`.
 It is responsible for getting a single asset from our microservice.

 Add the following `commands` section to your `api/assets.yaml` file.